Gemini 3 Prompting Playbook: Getting Better Results with Less Prompting

 FAQ

 Should I rewrite all my Gemini 2.x prompts?
-Only if you notice verbose outputs or slower performance.
-Start by removing redundant instructions.
+Only if you see bloated outputs or more back and forth than you want.
+Start by removing repeated formatting rules and long step lists.

 What about safety filters?